Tips for a Better New Employee Orientation

 For an effective new employee orientation process, many companies expect the supervisor to provide the departmental, and work-specific orientation.
 The Human Resources department handles the company overview, the handbooks, the benefits, and other basic information.
 But, then, the supervisor takes over.

-On the first day, a new employee should meet with his new supervisor.
+On the first day, a new employee should meet with their new supervisor.
 The meeting should include a plan for specific training.
 Both the supervisor and the new employee are encouraged to share their expectations for the job, including fears or reservations each may have.
 The manager keeps the meeting positive and adjourns with the new hire started on a meaningful assignment.

 Evaluate the Success of the New Employee Orientation